Basic concepts#

 Algorithms#

-Density matrix renormalization group (DMRG) is an algorithm searching for the MPS which extremizes the expectation value of the hermitian operator written as MPO, usually the Hamiltonian.
+Density matrix renormalization group (DMRG) is an algorithm searching for the MPS, which extremizes the expectation value of a hermitian operator written as MPO, usually the Hamiltonian.

 Measurements#